 Application Materials: Interested faculty members should submit proposals detailing the purpose, methods and budget for each project, the proposed number of students to be involved, as well as the faculty collaborator from Exercise Science or Psychology by 5:00 pm on the deadline date to firstname.lastname@example.org.
 If you have any questions, please contact Professor Peter Harmer (Exercise Science) at email@example.com.

-Deadline: April 25, 2016 - 5 p.m.
+Deadline: May 2, 2016 - 5 p.m.
 Proposals must be submitted via email to Peter Harmer at firstname.lastname@example.org.
+(CLOSED)

 Contact Information: Peter Harmer (503-370-6470)